usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 * if accidentally an error tree does lead to a new run-time exception, then this exception is always wrapped by `ParseErrorRecovery` to indicate that this was the reason.
 This happens for example if you ask for a field that was part of the skipped characters: NoSuchField is then wrapped by `ParseErrorRecovery` automatically.
 Programmers can use `try-catch` as high-up in their algorithms as necessary to recover from such problems.

 Parse error recovery required significant new extensions to the parsing algorithm, as well as introducing new downstream analyses of ambiguous parse forests caused by recovering from different parallel stacks.
-These feature were very well tested on Rascal, Java and C grammars.
+These features were very well tested on Rascal, Java and C grammars.
 Nevertheless it can be considered "beta" since not that many users (a few dozen) have tested it out.
 We hope you will enjoy it!
 In particular the robustness of syntax highlighting and the possibility of providing semantic feedback on a partially parsed file for your users are interesting.

 Other improvements to the parsers:
 * Two bugs related to nullables inside regular expressions were solved
 * The `@<column>` constraint in grammar rules was fixed.

-### Fast Configuration via Maven's `pom.xml`
+### Fast and Consistent Configuration via Maven's `pom.xml`

 > *warning* the way Rascal is configured is gradually migrating from using `RASCAL.MF` to using `pom.xml`.
 Dependencies (Java, Rascal or otherwise) already come from a `pom.xml` file's `<dependencies>` list.
 Every project should have one, with at least a dependency on the Rascal project itself.